codethread/qmk.nvim/README.md

 - be a block comment to avoid extra comment symbols
 - be surrounded with `qmk:json:start` and end with `qmk:json:end`
 - see [config](#Configuration) for supported fields
+  - for required fields use a zero value in config, e.g `name = ""`

 e.g.: